-Hospitality Speakers Series
+Hospitality Speakers Series.

-Prerequisite(s): 1103 or concurrent enrollment.
 Seminars presented by distinguished hospitality industry professionals.
 Current issues and implications for the future of the hospitality and service industries.
-(Same course as 3771 & 4771)

-Special Events Management

-1-3 credits, max 6.
-Prerequisite(s): 1103 or concurrent enrollment, restricted to HRAD majors.
+Special Events Management.
+1-3 credits, max 12.
+Prerequisite(s): Restricted to HRAD majors, consent of instructor.
 Study of special event planning, implementation and evaluation.
 The interaction between the staff, customer, guests, contractors, and others necessary to implement a successful special event.
 Additional focus on catering through hotels, restaurants or private companies.

-Hospitality Training Program Development Prerequisite(s): 1103 or concurrent enrollment, 30 credit hours completed.
+Hospitality Training Program Development.
+Prerequisite(s): 30 credit hours completed.
 Study of the design, delivery and evaluation of training programs for hospitality and tourism organizations.
 Needs assessment, performance objectives, instructional design, and a variety of presentation methods.
 Organizational and individual development.

-HKAD 3213 Hospitality Management and Organizations Prerequisite(s): 1103 or NSCI 2111 or concurrent enrollment, restricted to HRAD and NSCI majors, 30 credit hours completed.
+Hospitality Management and Organizations.
+Prerequisite(s): 30 credit hours completed.
 Function and methods of management as related to the hospitality industry.
-Management principles and analysis.
-Decision-making skills as applied to hospitality management system organizations, interpersonal relationships, and production sýstems.
+Management principles, decision-making, organizations, interpersonal relationships, and production systems.

-(I)International Travel and Tourism
+(I)International Travel and Tourism.

-Prerequisite(s): 1103 or concurrent enrollment.
 The study of international travel and tourism for business and pleasure.
 The management of travel and tourism concepts in the hospitality industry and related businesses around the world.
 International travel industry financial management, technology, economic planning and policy formulation.